Oregon Gov. Brown signs human composting bill

 PORTLAND, Ore.
 (AP) — Oregon Gov. Kate Brown has signed a bill passed by the Legislature legalizing human composting.

-Rep. Pam Marsh, from in Southern Jackson County, who co-sponsored the bill with Rep. Brian Clem, said she decided to sponsor the bill because her constituents are interested in alternative after-death options.
+Rep. Pam Marsh, D-Ashland, who co-sponsored the bill with Rep. Brian Clem, D-Salem, said she decided to sponsor the bill because her constituents are interested in alternative after-death options.

 “My colleagues could see as well that in addition to providing families with a choice, it also is a business opportunity,” she said.

 Fournier takes bodies to Herland Forest in Wahkiacus, Washington.
-It’s a natural burial cemetery about 100 miles (161 kilometers) east of Portland.
+It’s a natural burial cemetery about 100 miles east of Portland.

 In 2020, Fournier witnessed her first natural organic reduction and said seeing the process for herself made her more comfortable in talking to her clients about that option.

 Marsh said the state plans to have its rules in place for natural organic reduction facilities by 2022.